 - About 43.8 million American adults are affected by mental illness each year.
 That’s nearly 1 in every 5 adults.

-- Almost 10 million Americans adults each year experience mental illness so severe that it significantly hinders their daily lives.
+- Almost 10 million American adults each year experience mental illness so severe that it significantly hinders their daily lives.

 - About 1 in 5 teenagers experiences severe mental illness at some point.